algolia/algoliasearch-rails/README.md

 Contact.reindex! # will use batch operations
 ```

-You can force indexing and removing to be synchronous by setting the following option:
+You can force indexing and removing to be synchronous (in that case the gem will call the `wait_task` method to ensure the operation has been taken into account once the method returns) by setting the following option: (this is **NOT** recommended, except for testing purpose)

 ```ruby
 class Contact < ActiveRecord::Base